josephanish1012/aws-healthscribe-demo/README.md

-The AWS HealthScribe Demo app shows the art of the possible with [AWS HealthScribe](https://aws.amazon.com/healthscribe/), a HIPAA-elgible service empowering healthcare software vendors to build clinical applications that automatically generate clinical notes by analyzing patient-clinician conversations.
+The AWS HealthScribe Demo app shows the art of the possible with [AWS HealthScribe](https://aws.amazon.com/healthscribe/), a HIPAA-elgible service empowering healthcare software vendor to build clinical applications that automatically generate clinical notes by analyzing patient-clinician conversations.

 After deploying the demo, you can record or submit audio files to AWS HealthScribe, view the status of the job, and